$p$-adic Dynamics of Hecke Operators on Modular Curves: Introduction

 \id {\bf Ordinary reduction.} The locus of ordinary reduction in the modular curve $X_1(N)$ can be partitioned into a union of residue discs which are shuffled around via the Hecke operator $T_\ell$ in a way that can be fully understood using the theory of $\ell$-isogeny volcanoes.
 In fact, the centre of these discs, i.e., the {\it canonical lifts}, are moved around exactly according to the $\ell$-isogeny volcano.
-Consequently, to study the dynamics of $T_\ell$ acting on an ordinary point $x$, one needs to understand the returns of the orbit to the residue disc $D$ containing $x$.
+Consequently, to study the dynamics of $T_\ell$ acting on a point $x$ of ordinary reduction, one needs to understand the returns of the orbit to the residue disc $D$ containing $x$.
 It transpires that this question can be reduced to the dynamics of a {\it single} automorphism of the disc, induced by a particular endomorphism $f$ of $\bar E$, the reduction of $E_x$.
-At this point, we switch gears and, by means of Serre-Tate theory, view the residue disc as the rigid analytic generic fiber of the formal scheme that is the universal deformation space of $\bar E$.
+At this point, we switch gears and, by means of Serre-Tate theory, view the residue disc as the rigid-analytic generic fiber of the formal scheme that is the universal deformation space of $\bar E$.
 As such, the disc has a natural parameter $t$, where the canonical lift corresponds to $t = 0$.
 We prove (Theorem~\ref{thm: dynamics on the disc}), using \cite{Katz}, that the action of $f$ on the disc is given by

 where $f$ and its complex conjugate $\bar f$ are viewed as elements of $\ZZ_p^\times$ via their action on the $p$-adic Tate module of $\bar E$.
-This provides a very clear picture of the orbits and their closures.
-In particular, we are able to completely determine the dynamics of $T_\ell$ on the singular moduli in $D$, which turn out to be periodic points for the action of $f$.
+This provides a very clear picture of the orbits and their closures and allows us to completely determine the dynamics of $T_\ell$ on the CM points in $D$, which turn out to be periodic points for the action of $f$; see \S \ref{sec: dynamics on ordinary}, in particular, Propositions~\ref{prop: 1234}, \ref{cor: summary of T ell orbit}, \ref{prop: 1235}, \ref{prop: 1236}.